Developing an Effective Safety Management System

 Starting the process is probably the hardest part and getting all the main players on board.
 Once you have commitment from everyone, you can really make some positive changes, within any company, big or small.
 You will see workplace health and safety improve year on year by implementing and committing to a robust Safety Management System.

 “Without a planned, structured system for Health and Safety, you are swimming against the tide”

 A Safety Management System (SMS) is a systematic approach to managing safety, which includes the necessary organizational structures, accountabilities, health and safety training and policies and procedures.

 Why is an effective Safety Management System important for Workplace Health and Safety?

 Without a planned, structured system for Health and Safety, you are swimming against the tide.
-The majority of companies, who already excel commercially, usually excel in the area of Safety Management too, usually due to the fact that they incorporate similar business values to the area, which they know can help them succeed.
+The majority of companies, who already excel commercially, usually excel in the area of Safety Management too.
+This is usually due to the fact that they incorporate similar business values to the area, which they know can help them succeed.
 In short, they treat health and safety as another facet of the business and rank it at the same level of importance.